Research internship at an investment firm

-Sakshi Mundhra worked as a Research intern in Lead Consultant for Belmark Associates for Fitzgerald Asset Management, an investment firm committed to the development of sustainable municipal infrastructure across the US.
-She worked for FAM through Belmark around Nov’20 till May’21, and then eventually shifted to a summer internship.
+From November 2020 to May 2021, Sakshi Mundhra’22 worked as a Research intern in Lead Consultant for Belmark Associates for Fitzgerald Asset Management, an investment firm committed to the development of sustainable municipal infrastructure across the U.S.

 Her main responsibility was to work at the eco-municipal bonds project which required intense problem solving skills, given that her team was working on a niche area that had minimal research and the clients were not sure what the end product would be like.
 Her work consisted of collecting quantitative data to find a metric to measure the environmental benefit of a NCPA municipal bond, where she got to learn about the bond.

-Sakshi credited her liberal arts education background in helping her develop a strong sense of social responsibility, along with strong transferable intellectual and practical skills, such as communications, analytical, and problem-solving abilities, and the ability to apply knowledge and skills in real-world settings.
-She took several economics courses that equipped her with the skills such as team work, presentation skills and professionalism to help her succeed at her job.
+Sakshi credited her liberal arts education background with helping her develop a strong sense of social responsibility, along with transferable intellectual and practical skills, such as communicating, analyzing, and problem-solving, which she now applies in real-world settings.
+She took several economics courses that equipped her with the skills such as team work, presentation skills, and professionalism to help her succeed at her job.

-While Sakshi embarked on her professional journey as a graduating senior, she advised Beloiters to reach out to the resources available on campus, talking to your professors and reaching out to alumni centers is the great way to get the ball rolling.
-One thing she wanted to make sure as an Econ major is to go to Econ day and Upton forum for networking opportunities, as well as meet with people at Career Development Center to work on your resume and cover letter.
+After Sakshi embarked on her professional journey as a graduating senior, she advised Beloiters to reach out to the resources available on campus and talk to professors and alumni to get the ball rolling.
+One thing she wanted to make sure she did before graduating as an econ major was go to Econ Day and the Upton Forum for networking opportunities, as well as meet with people at Career Works to work on her resume and cover letter.
 She also reminded students to have different cover letters for the different jobs that you’re applying to.